 3. Please, fly yourself.

 Drones have big potential for supply chain automation.
 They can be used both for delivering goods to consumers and also inside warehouse buildings.
 Using drones can significantly streamline the shipping process.
 However, there are some legal restrictions that have yet to be resolved.

 4. Automation through Integration

 Traditional supply chain management systems, like ERP and TMS, date back to times when business processes were slower and much less flexible, and handling the supply chain was quite a tedious experience.
 Modern supply management software has a big potential to automate and streamline the majority of operations for retailers and manufacturers.
 For example, such software can help you centralize orders from all marketplaces, automatically update inventory counts across all channels, change customers order statuses, create shipping labels, drop ship orders directly to suppliers, etc.

 Integrate your Supply Chain Management software

-In order to compete in today’s fast-changing global markets, there is the need for an integrated approach to supply chain operations.
+In order to compete in today’s fast-changing global markets, there is a need for an integrated approach to supply chain operations.

 Luckily, there is a special integration solution, which enables to perform integration faster, easier, cheaper and safer.
 API2Cart solves practically all the problems that multiple integrations present.
-API2Cart provides a unified API that allows interacting with many e-commerce platforms.
-Through only one integration with API2Cart, you can get connected with over 30 shopping carts.
+API2Cart provides a unified API that allows interacting with many eCommerce platforms.
+Through only one integration with API2Cart, you can get connected with over 40 shopping carts.

 In case you have any particular questions, do not hesitate to contact us.